kadirdemirkaya/Weather-Microservice/README.md

 Docker + K8S: Docker allows each microservice to be run in a separate container.
 This allows each microservice to be deployed and scaled independently.
 K8S (Kubernetes) provides the management and coordination of these containers.

-Http + Grpc: While HTTP provides text-based exchange of information between client and server, gRPC runs on HTTP/2 and exchanges data with low latency and high efficiency using Protobuf.
+HTTP + gRPC: While HTTP provides text-based exchange of information between client and server, gRPC runs on HTTP/2 and exchanges data with low latency and high efficiency using Protobuf.

 #### Services